fmanimashaun/Steghub-DevOps-training/Client-Server_implementation/README.md

 ## AWS Security Group Configuration

 Instead of configuring a firewall directly on the instance, I opted to manage traffic through AWS Security Groups.
-Here’s how I set it up:
+Here's how I set it up:

-1. **Security Group for Instance B**:
+1. **Security Group for mysql-server**:
-   - Edited the inbound rules for the security group associated with **Instance B** to allow MySQL traffic from **Instance A**'s private IP.
+   - Edited the inbound rules for the security group associated with mysql-server to allow MySQL traffic from mysql-client's private IP.
    - Rule configuration:
      ```
      Type: MySQL/Aurora
      Protocol: TCP
      Port Range: 3306
-     Source: <Instance A Private IP>/32
+     Source: <mysql-client Private IP>/32
      ```

-2. **Instance A**: Ensured **Instance A** had the necessary rules for SSH access.
+2. **mysql-client**: Ensured mysql-client had the necessary rules for SSH access.

 > **Insight:** Managing security at the AWS level adds an extra layer of control and allows more granular access management without modifying the server directly.